Gut Bucket (song)

 "Gut Bucket" is a funk song performed by James Brown.
-It was recorded in 2005 with a group of musicians that included Fred Wesley and Pee Wee Ellis along with members of Brown's current touring band.
+It was recorded in 2005 with members of Brown's current touring band.
 Intended for a studio album that remains unreleased, it appeared instead on a CD compilation, James Brown's Funky Summer, included with the August 2006 issue of MOJO.
 It is the last original James Brown recording to be released to date.